SefaSAHAN/Poker-interface/README.md

 # Poker-game
-You can play the game with main.py
+Run main.py to play poker
-You can see the poker hands option with winneroptions.py Enjoy with the game...
+To see how the game recognize the winner run winneroptions.py Enjoy with the game...